 Is Gubbio worth visiting??
 Absolutely!!
 It is a must see place when you’re in Umbria.
 If you are looking for a base between two regions, Gubbio is apt as it’s border is close to the region of Le Marche.

 Piazza Grande in Gubbio

 How to Reach Gubbio:

-Gubbio can be reached from Perugia and other towns of Umbria by bus.
-Since there is no train station in Gubbio, the best way is a bus or a rental car.
+Gubbio can be reached from Perugia and other towns in Le Marche and Umbria by bus.
+There is no train station in Gubbio.

 How to Reach Perugia: